List of Neighbours characters introduced in 1986: Jane Harris

-Jane Harris, played by Annie Jones, made her first on-screen appearance on 31 July 1986.
+Jane Harris, played by Annie Jones, made her first appearance on 31 July 1986.
 Jones spent two months ringing the Neighbours production company asking for a role on the show.
 She said "I had appeared on several other Australian TV shows, but desperately wanted to get into Neighbours".
 Jones originally auditioned for the role of Charlene Mitchell, before she was given the small role of Jane, for what was a planned six weeks of appearances.
 Jane was Nell Mangel's (Vivean Gray) granddaughter.
 She was very clever and was often bullied at school.
 The character received the nickname of "Plain Jane Superbrain".
 For her portrayal of Jane, Jones won the 1989 Most Popular Actress Logie Award.

 Sam Cole

-Sam Cole made his first screen appearance on 31 July 1986.
+Sam Cole made his first appearance on 31 July 1986.
 Sam was originally played by Scott Wealands until the role was taken over by Thomas Hamston.
 Sam became the second baby to appear in Neighbours.

 Susan Cole (Gloria Ajenstat) gives birth to Sam while she is having an affair with Fred Mitchell (Nick Waters), her boss and a married man.
 When Fred throws Susan and Sam out, Susan goes to Erinsborough.
 Susan contacts Sam's half-sister, Charlene Mitchell (Kylie Minogue) when she falls ill and Charlene takes Sam home with her.
 Charlene tells her mother, Madge (Anne Charleston), that Sam is her child and Madge begins to bond with him.
 Susan eventually comes to collect Sam, but she collapses and Madge lets her and Sam stay for a while.
 Susan and Sam later move in with Clive Gibbons (Geoff Paine).
 Clive bonds with Sam and enjoys having him in his life.
 Susan begins an affair with Paul Robinson (Stefan Dennis).
 When he ends their affair, Susan realises how much Clive loves her and Sam and they begin dating.

 When Clive proposes to Susan in the street, she lets go of Sam's pram to take the ring.
 The pram rolls down the street and into the road.
 An oncoming car containing Paul, Scott Robinson (Jason Donovan) and Mike Young (Guy Pearce) has to swerve to avoid hitting Sam and he is recovered by Susan.
 Susan agrees to marry Clive as she believes that he will be a better father to Sam than Paul.
 Susan realises that she does not love Clive and she and Sam leave.
 A few days later, Susan tells Charlene that she has left Sam's favourite teddy bear at Clive's house and asks her to collect it for him.
 Clive comes to see Susan and she leaves Sam with him, while she says goodbye to Paul.
 Clive tells Sam to eat his pumpkin and to enjoy life.
 Susan and Sam then leave for Coffs Harbour.